 Next, we estimate several copulas in order to find the one that better fits and depicts the data.
-Copulas are written in terms of random variables U1 and U2 with standard uniform marginal distributions.
+Copulas are defined in terms of random variables U1 and U2 with standard uniform marginal distributions.
 Herein, we use the empirical distribution function to obtain uniform margins.
-So, along with the estimation of F_i as described earlier, a Kolmogorov-Smirnov test is performed for each of the standard uniform variables, which does not reject the null hypothesis that the transformed standardized residuals are uniformly distributed (non-tabulated results).
+So, along with the estimation of F_i as described earlier, a Kolmogorov-Smirnov test is performed for each of the standard uniform variables.
+The test does not reject the null hypothesis that the transformed standardized residuals are uniformly distributed (non-tabulated results).

-Because copulas separate the marginal distributions from the dependence structures, the appropriate copula for a particular application is the one that best captures the dependence features of the innovations.
+As copulas separate the marginal distributions from the dependence structures, the appropriate copula for a particular application is the one that best captures the dependence features of the innovations.
 A first step to choose the right copula (the one that best fits the data) consists in evaluating AIC and BIC measures.
 Table 3 shows the log likelihood, AIC and BIC measures, and the lower and the upper tail derived from the estimated parameters of the copulas.
 The results of the estimation suggest that the copula that better fits the data is the Student's t copula, since it is the one that exhibits lower AIC and BIC values.
 Student's t copulas display strong and symmetric tail dependence.
-The interpretation of the coefficients of tail dependency is that they translate the probability of two random variables both taking extreme values.
-In the present case, the tail dependence coefficient equals 0.73 if one attend to the results of the Student's t copula.
-Thus, one way to interpret the results is that 73% of extreme innovation episodes in one of the series are followed by an extreme innovation with the same sign in the other series.
+The coefficients of tail dependency translate the probability of two random variables both taking extreme values.
+In the present case, the tail dependence coefficient equals 0.73 if one attends to the results of the Student's t copula.
+Thus, one way to interpret the results is that 73% of extreme innovation with the same sign in the other series.